azinum/Falk/docs/module/README.md

 ```

 Every module needs to have a function that initializes all functions in library.
 That function is called ``` Init ``` and requires Falk VM as first and only parameter. ``` mylib ``` structure is where to store all functions in this library.
 The first parameter in structure is function name.
-Next is pointer to that function.
+Next is pointer to that function and how many arguments required.
 The last argument is a doc string for the user.

 ## How to compile module?